FarisHalilovic/Monetize-task/README.md

-This README file provides step-by-step information on the changes made to the project, including the implementation of a responsive Navbar and modifications to the Login component.
+This README file provides step-by-step information on the changes made to the project.

 <b>1.
 Navbar Component</b>